Lloyd Honeyghan: Losing the titles

+At that time Duff was the main boxing promoter in the UK through his company National Promotions in conjunction with Jarvis Astaire.
+Frank Warren and Barry Hearn were only just emerging on the scene and as a British fighter, if you wanted to fight for a world title you had to work with Duff, who had high level contacts in the world of boxing.

+Professional boxers are classified as being self-employed and under the standard British Boxing Board of Control Boxer/Manager Agreement the manager is paid 25% of the amount the boxer earns.
+As such Duff was being paid 25% of Honeyghan's earnings from boxing plus any profit he made from the boxing shows that he promoted featuring Honeyghan.
+The argument that was used by Duff was that once he agreed to pay a specific amount to a fighter, he would have to pay that amount whether the promotion made money or not.
+As such he could find himself out of pocket if the promotion lost money.
+Duff had a reputation for treating fighters as if he was their employer and they were the employee.
+Honeyghan who was known for being headstrong thought to himself "I am the champion and no one tells me what to do" that was part of the reason why he resented Duff.

 Honeyghan next defended against tough South Korean Yung-Kil Chung, halting him in five rounds in July 1988 when the Korean refused to get up after being hit with an accidental low blow.

 In February 1989 Honeyghan lost his WBC title to former Don Curry victim and arch-rival Marlon Starling.
 There was bad blood between the two fighters and Honeyghan boxed wildly against the defensively excellent Starling.
 He was stopped in the ninth round after taking heavy punishment throughout the fight.
 Years before the two fought Starling came out with a classic foot in mouth boxing quote when he said "I'll fight Lloyd Honeyghan for nothing if the price is right."
 Honeyghan returned later in the year, labouring to a points decision over Delfino Marin in Florida, however he appeared to be a fading force.

 He had to apologise to the WBA for his previous actions in order to fight for the WBA title in 1990 against Mark Breland.
 By this time Honeyghan was past his best and was stopped by Breland in three rounds after being knocked down six times.